-- Oil Export Declines.
-As noted in Table 2, sanctions drove Iran's oil sales down about 60% from the 2.5 mbd of sales in 2011, reducing Iran's oil sales revenue from \$100 billion in 2011 to about \$35 billion in 2013.
-The JPA specifies that Iran's oil sales remain constant at 1 mbd for the six-month duration of the deal.
-The International Energy Agency (IEA) reported in April 2014 that Iran exported about 1.65 mbd in February 2014 because of an increase in imports by China, India, and South Korea.
-However, U.S. officials say that these customers will subsequently reduce buys and the average for the six month JPA period will likely be in line with the 1 mbd stipulated by the JPA. - Falling Oil Production.
+- oil per day, Iran would be exporting about 1.4 mbd, although Iran receives no funds from Syria for the approximately 100,000 barrels per day Tehran sends there. - Falling Oil Production.
 At the time the JPA began implementation, Iran's oil production had fallen to about 2.6-2.8 mbd from the level of nearly 4.0 mbd at the end of 2011.
-The Iran tried at first to avoid production cuts by storing as many as 30 million barrels of unsold crude oil on tankers in the Persian Gulf, and it built additional storage tanks on shore.
-Shutting wells entirely risks harming them, and it is costly to resume production at a shut well. - Hard Currency Inaccessible.
-Not only have Iran's oil exports fallen by volume, but Iran has not been paid in hard currency for its oil and was unable to access much of its hard currency held in accounts abroad.
+The Iran has tried to avoid further production cuts by storing as many as 30 million barrels of unsold crude oil on tankers in the Persian Gulf, and it built additional storage tanks on shore.
+U.S. officials say that production is holding steady at this lower level and that Iran has largely succeeded in preventing damage to shut or inactive wells. - Hard Currency Inaccessible.
+Not only have Iran's oil exports fallen by volume, but Iran has not been paid in hard currency for its oil and is unable to access most of its hard currency held in accounts abroad.
 Prior to the implementation of the JPA, about \$1.5 billion per month was accumulating in foreign accounts, out of about \$3.4 billion in the total value of monthly oil sales-in part because Iran cannot always identify a sufficient amount of goods in those countries to import to make use of all the oil money it receives.
-Iran's hard currency reserves are estimated to be nearly \$100 billion, of which as much as \$60-\$80 billion cannot be repatriated due to banking restrictions.
-About \$20 billion is believed to be accessible-aside from the \$4.2 billion Iran can receive directly during the JPA period.
-Iran will be adding to the balance of funds locked up abroad for the duration of the JPA. - GDP Decline.
-Sanctions caused Iran to suffer its first gross domestic product (GDP) contraction in two decades-it dropped about 5% in 2013.
-Many businesses failed and the number of non-performing loans increased.
-Many employees in the private sector went unpaid or were subject to long delays in salary payments.
-The unemployment rate rose to about 20%, although the Iranian government reports that the rate is 13%.
-The sanctions relief of the JPA is estimated to enable Iran to return to slight growth of about 1% for all of 2014, according to the International Monetary Fund.
+Iran's hard currency reserves are estimated to be nearly \$100 billion, of which as much as \$80 billion cannot be repatriated due to compliance by banks with U.S. sanctions.
+About \$20 billion is believed to be accessible-aside from the \$700 million per month Iran has received directly since the JPA became effective. - Currency Decline.
+Sanctions caused the value of the rial on unofficial markets to decline from about 13,000 to the dollar in September 2011 to about 40,000 as of October 2012.
+The unofficial rate was about 37,000 to the dollar in May 2013, but optimism over Rouhani's presidency and the JPA caused the rial to appreciate to about 29,000 to the dollar as of the start of 2014 and to remain roughly at that level. - Inflation.
+The drop in value of the currency caused inflation to accelerate during 2011-2013.
+The Iranian Central Bank acknowledged an inflation rate of 45% in July 2013, but many economists asserted that the actual inflation rate was 50% and 70%.
+The sanctions relief of the JPA helped reduce that to 20%.
+Some assert that inflation was fed by the policies of Ahmadinejad, particularly the substitution of subsidies with cash payments, rather than the effect of sanctions. - Industrial Production.
+Because Iran's manufacturing sector relies on imported parts, the currency decline and financing restrictions have made it difficult for that sector to operate.
+Many Iranian manufacturers were unable to obtain credit and must pre-pay, often through time-consuming and circuitous mechanisms, to obtain parts from abroad.
+This difficulty is particularly acute in the automotive sector; Iran's production of automobiles fell by about 40% from 2011 to 2013.
+However, the JPA has benefitted the auto sector because of the sanctions easing on that sector required by the agreement.
+Still, press reports say that